-If you are very shy to speak up in such a large classroom or you have documented/undocumented reasons for being terrified of public speaking or you have missed many simulations due to illness and it is late in November, then you should speak to an Academic Counselor.
+If you are very shy to speak up in such a large classroom or you have documented/undocumented reasons for being terrified of public speaking or you have missed many simulations due to illness and it is late in March, then you should speak to an Academic Counselor.
+Students that want to submit written comments rather than verbal contributions must arrange to do so through their Academic Counsellor with appropriate documentation.
 Please do not email me to inform me of the particulars of your personal situation.
-Yes this mark is worth only 10% of your total mark, but I do not have discretionary power and cannot weigh the final mark differently without your Academic Counselors' recommendation and/or a Medical Professional's documented advice.
+Although this mark is worth less than 10% of your total mark, I do not have discretionary power to weigh the final mark differently without your Academic Counselors' recommendation and/or a Medical Professional's documented advice.

-10. Frequently Asked Questions (FAQs)
+Frequently Asked Questions (FAQs)